The Best Travel Backpacks Review

 Top Pick, or The Goldilocks Award

 Patagonia Headway MLC

 Patagonia has a knack for finding its way to the top of the charts in most product categories.
-The Patagonia Headway MLC was not the travel pack you would want on a backpacking or climbing trip, but we had to give it a nod as a Top Pick, because it was so easy to use as a general purpose travel backpack.
+The Patagonia Headway MLC was not the travel pack you would want on a backpacking or climbing trip, but we had to give it a nod as a Top Pick because it was so easy to use as a general purpose travel backpack.
 It is best viewed as a duffel bag with a few extra, excellent features--most notably the laptop sleeve and backpack straps.
-This was our go-to travel pack for last minute adventures of all types and lengths: it was so intuitive to pack, and just the right size for almost anything we could dream up.
+This model was our go-to travel pack for last minute adventures of all types and lengths: it was so intuitive to pack, and just the right size for almost anything we could dream up.
 Not too big, not too small, the Headway MLC seemed to be just right.
 For 2017, Patagonia has added more color options, so you can further tailor this pack to your style.

-Goldilocks award for the right balance of travel features
+Goldilocks award for balancing travel features

-Not comfortable for long distances
+Not suited for long distances